 THE BEST BEEF FOR THIS RECIPE

 Before John.e and I started living together, I used to make Ginger Beef nearly once a week.
-It was such a great weeknight meal – easy to prepare and is very forgiving of cheaper cuts of beef.
+It was such a great weeknight meal – easy to prepare and very forgiving of cheaper cuts of beef.

 If you ever have one of those days at the grocery store when you’re craving steak, but the price is outrageous or the cuts are just not worth it, grab some cheaper steak and you’ll easily satisfy your beef cravings.

 Personally, I think skirt steak or flank steak works best for this recipe.
-Both of these cuts are often used interchangeably, because they are both tough cuts of beef.
+Both of these cuts are often used interchangeably because they are both tough cuts of beef.
 But, sliced thinly against the grain, they are tender and delicious.

 SUBSTITUTIONS OR VARIATIONS